LowryRequiem/College-Obi-Vault/UL 4th Year Vault/Empires, Nations and Union Week 4.md

 Key issues include appeasement, alliances and military tactics, horrors of Holocaust Lasting impact
 *What is the turning point of WWII*

+# Tutorial Work

+### What do you believe was the main causes for the rise of Fascist ideology for the interwar period?

+### At what point was the outbreak of the Second World War inevitable?

+### What features, if any, of the interwar period have the most resonance with the present day?